CharansinghThakur/Predicting-Quality-of-Wine-using-LinearRegression/README.md

 ### Installation

-* This project is fully based on python.
-So, the necessary modules needed for computaion are:
+* This project is fully based on Python.
+So, the necessary modules needed for computation are:
 ```
     * Numpy
     * Sklearn